my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 - Som følge av utviklingen i samfunnet, trenger vi nye regler.
   → Due to developments in society, we need new rules.

-注意区别于 «i følge» → according to
+注意区别于 «ifølge» → according to; 注意是一个词，不可分开

-- <span class="env-green">I følge</span> ekspertene, vil klimaendringene forverres.
+- <span class="env-green">Ifølge</span> ekspertene vil klimaendringene forverres.
   → According to experts, climate change will worsen.
+- <span class="env-green">Ifølge</span> rapporten har arbeidsledigheten økt.
+  → According to the report, unemployment has increased.

 --------------------------------------------------------------------------------